SILPH-UK/silph.github.io/readme.md

 - Have brainwave
 - Flag the readme file as exempt from page rebuild
 - adjust timer to go into overtime countdown
+- can updating the images also push a post to discord?

 Prod URL
 https://wipedout36.github.io/index.html